 - In Pirates of the Caribbean: Dead Man's Chest, Captain Jack Sparrow abandons ship just before it gets attacked by the Kraken.
 He then changes his mind and comes back in time to fire the shot that blows up the Kraken's tentacles.
 Then Sparrow is abandoned himself and the Kraken takes down the Pearl with him along for the ride.

-- Fright Night.
-After Jerry Dandridge charms and kidnaps Amy, Charlie goes to Peter Vincent for help.
+- Fright Night (1985).
+After Jerry Dandrige charms and kidnaps Amy, Charlie goes to Peter Vincent for help.
 Vincent refuses to help him because he's too scared.
-Later on when Charlie goes to Dandridge's house to rescue Amy, Peter shows up to help him.
+Later on when Charlie goes to Dandrige's house to rescue Amy, Peter shows up to help him.

 - Silver Streak has a comical example.
 As George Caldwell is about to leave with FBI agents to stop Deveraux aboard the titular train, Grover Muldoone, the small-time crook who'd been helping George, asks to go home.
 Later, during a gunfight outside the train, George bumps into Grover, asking him why he'd come back.
 Grover answers "Forgot your wallet?", making George reply "Oh, some thief you are!", before they get back to stopping Deveraux.

 - The Dark Knight Rises has Selina Kyle only looking out for her own skin for the majority of the film.
 During the climax, she agrees to help Batman clear an exit path for the civilians of Gotham to evacuate, should the worst come to pass - but that much, and no more.
 Once she's done that, she swears she's getting the hell out of reach.
 She has a change of heart, however, and winds up unexpectedly saving Batman from certain death at Bane's hands... by shooting him dead-on with the Batpod's missiles.